gaverhae/blog/blog/content/md/posts/2021-10-03-monads-clojure.md

 ```

 An interesting note to make about `count-exprs` is that there is no explicit
-threading of state through the recusrive calls.
+threading of state through the recursive calls.
 The code reads as imperative,
 mutable code, while there is in fact no mutation going on.

 ## Second example: non-deterministic computation